 Prescription drug abuse is a growing epidemic in Cuyahoga County and throughout the state of Ohio.
 Each day, nearly four Ohioans die because of drug-related overdose.

 A recent national study found that 53 percent of people aged 18-25 obtained prescription pain relievers free from family members or friends for nonmedical use.
 Although it may seem wasteful to dispose of costly prescription medication, properly disposing of unneeded or old medication is one way to prevent prescription drug abuse among your family and friends.

 How to get rid of unused prescription drugs properly:

 · Take unneeded medication out of the original container and mix it with garbage, coffee grounds, cat litter or saw dust.

 · Place mixture in a disposable container, such as a sealable plastic bag.

 · Remove all personal information from empty medicine bottle and dispose of bottle.

 Lead is a metal found in the earth and a poison.
 For years lead was used in paint, plumbing and many other things.
 If your house or apartment was built before 1978 it could have lead in the paint and pipes.
 If lead gets in your child’s body, it can make him very sick.
 It can cause behavioral problems and make it hard for your child to learn.
 Children exposed to lead may have difficulties with hand/eye coordination or learning in school.

 A child with lead poisoning may not look or act sick.
 The only way to know for sure is to have you child tested.
 To get tested go to your doctor or clinic to get a blood test for your child.
-Or call the Northern Ohio Poison Control Center at 1.800.222.1222 to find out where to get a free test.
-If your child does test positive for lead, you can call the Northern Ohio Poison Control Center 1.800.222.1222 to get more information about getting treatment for your child.
+Or call your local poison center at 1.800.222.1222 to find out where to get a free test.
+If your child does test positive for lead, you can call the the poison center 1.800.222.1222 to get more information about getting treatment for your child.